 The huge terraces outside Salud, one of Starr Pass’ restaurants and bars, are the gathering point for the hotel from the beginning of the day to end.

-While the early bird may get the worm, the early risers at Starr Pass truly get the treat each morning in the form a majestic sunrise.
+While the early bird may get the worm, the early risers at Starr Pass truly get the treat each morning in the form of a majestic sunrise.

 After grabbing a beverage from the Starbucks just inside, a spot near one of the fire pits is the place to be for a time of tranquility and beauty before the day’s adventures begin.
 As the darkness disappears, the Arizona sky transforms into a vast array of oranges, reds, golds, pinks, and purples.